 Last project that we investigate is to examine in vivo roles of basophils.
 Basophils have recently been studied by many investigators, and their roles as immune effectors as well as modulators continue to increase.
 We are particularly interested in mechanism that mobilizes circulating basophils into the lymphoid tissues.
 This will be an interesting topic because it is believed that basophils which that enter the LN promote the development of Th2 immune responses in vivo.
 However, we recently reported that it is not always the case; i.e., basophils may be dispensable for Th2 immunity under certain circumstances.
 We are in process of dissecting the processes of in vivo migration of circulating basophils and their participation during Th2-related immune responses.

 Visperas, A., B. Shen, and B. Min.
 (2014). gd T cells restrain extrathymic development of Foxp3+ inducible regulatory T cells via IFNg.
-Under revision.
 Eur.
 J. Immunol.
+In Press.

 Do, J., K. Asosingh, and B. Min.
 (2014).
 Cutting Edge: IFNg signaling in non-T cell targets regulates T cell-mediated intestinal inflammation through multiple mechanisms.
 J. Immunol.
 In Press.